Flexible: gain a postgraduate certificate, diploma or master's qualification

 - MSc. programme requires six taught modules (120 credits) to be undertaken along with a research methods tuition and written research dissertation (60 credits total) (all within 5-6 years)

 - DHearing Therapy requires nine taught modules (180 credits) plus a full practice-based research project (all within 6-7 years)

 - Research Methods is a core module for MSc. and doctorate students.

 Taught modules are available once per year, with start dates 1st October, and are either 15 or 30 credits each (nominally equivalent to 150-300 hours of student learning).
 All modules (excluding Hearing Therapy Counselling and Communication Skills) consist of remote access lectures with online tests for feedback and a module coursework assignment, such as an essay related to the module.

-- Hearing Therapy Counselling and Communication Skills: this module is taught on campus face to face over five days in a block of three days (October) and two days (January) This module provides the foundational skills in communication and use of counselling approaches in Hearing Therapy.
+Hearing Therapy Counselling and Communication Skills: this module is taught on campus face to face over five days in a block of three days (October) and two days (January) This module provides the foundational skills in communication and use of counselling approaches in Hearing Therapy.
 The module also covers common practices within Hearing Therapy and scope of practice with a range of patient/client groups.

 You are able to gain credit for this course within the Aston Flexible Credit Accumulation Framework and continued professional development.
 This module provides a flexible route if you wish to expand your knowledge and skills by studying one or more modules whilst also managing their working commitments.
 It also offers a taster of studying at this level without committing to a whole programme.

 Speak to our admissions team